y9c/blog.yech.xyz/content/posts/connect_campus_vpn_in_WSL_command_line.md

 +++

 WSL (Windows Subsystem for Linux) is becoming more and more powerful and stable these days, but the internet connection is still not easy to use.
-When you connect VPN in the host machine, the networking will lost, or the DNS won't resolve by default.
+When you connect VPN in the host machine, the networking will be lost, or the DNS won't resolve by default.

 - https://github.com/microsoft/WSL/issues/1350
 - https://github.com/microsoft/WSL/issues/5068